stellarscripts/stellar_firma_transcripts/_posts/2019-08-23-stellarfirma-season1q-a.md

 #### BEN

-_(whispers)_ In any-- any stretch of the imagination.
+_(whispers)_ In any stretch of the imagination.

 #### TIM

-We-- we're pretty famous.
+We're pretty famous.

 #### BEN

-_[whispers]_ We're not.
+_(whispers)_ We're not.
 We're not at all.
 We're not at all.

 #### TIM

-Yeah, like we're, uh--
+Yeah, like we're--

 #### BEN

-_(whispers)_ It's nice that you think we might be but we're not. __[Tim laughs]__ And that's why you have to tell more people [__TIM:__ You have to tell more people.] about our podcast and make us extremely famous.
+_(whispers)_ It's nice that you think we might be but we're not. __[Tim laughs]__ And that's why you have to tell more people--

 #### TIM

+You have to tell more people.

+#### BEN

+--about our podcast and make us extremely famous.

+#### TIM

 Yeah.
 Solid growth, sure.
-Not quite there, not quite-- not quite a *Magnus* level.
+Not quite there, not quite a *Magnus* level.
 The thing is--

 #### BEN

-I wanna-- I wanna find the McElroy Brothers and stand on top of them.
+I wanna find the McElroy Brothers and stand on top of them.

 #### TIM